Lepton Flavor Violation: From Muon Decays to Muon Colliders: Summary of Low- and High-Energy Probes

 We expect multiple SMEFT operators to be generated below the scale of any realistic model of new physics in the UV.
 A unique capability of a high-energy muon collider, however, beyond the overall sensitivity demonstrated in the previous section, is that it allows for numerous independent probes of these operators.
 As we will now see, the combination of channels discussed in Section~\ref{sec:collider}---along with the low-energy probes---would allow for a nearly complete characterization of the operators responsible for any signal observed at planned future experiments.

 To illustrate this, we consider two-dimensional parameter planes spanned by pairs of SMEFT operators from Eq.~\eqref{eq:smeft_operators} with flavor indices $i,j = \mu, \tau$, and plot the $95\%$ C.L. constraints from all relevant low- and high-energy probes.
 An example is shown in Fig.~\ref{fig:2dplots_tamu_highlight}, which displays the reach of both current and future low-energy experiments alongside different processes at a high-energy muon collider on the plane of $\mathcal{O}_{He,\mu\tau}$ and $\mathcal{O}_{ll,\mu\tau\mu\mu}$.
 This figure highlights not only the ability of collider processes such as $\mu\mu \to \mu\tau$ to access scales beyond the reach of low-energy probes, but also their strong complementarity with rare decays such as $\tau \to 3\mu$, together covering a wide region of parameter space.
-Moreover, if a signal were to appear in future $\tau \to 3\mu$ searches and be attributable to these operators, a combination of $\mu W \to \tau W$ and $\mu\mu \to \mu\tau$ processes at a muon collider would provide a guaranteed path to both discover and characterize the underlying physics.
+Moreover, if a signal were to appear in future $\tau \to 3\mu$ searches and be attributable to these operators, a combination of $\mu W \to \tau W$ and $\mu\mu \to \mu\tau$ processes at a muon collider would provide a guaranteed path to both discover and characterize the underlying physics. \footnote{A recent study found that a degree of discrimination between different operators is possible using differential distributions with only low-energy data, but several degenerate explanations would remain~\cite{Chang:2024xvc}.}

 The same exercise can be repeated for many different pairs of SMEFT operators.
 In Fig.~\ref{fig:2dplots_tamu} (Fig.~\ref{fig:2dplots_tamu_4ferm}) we show the reach of a high-energy muon collider on the planes of several representative pairs of operators involving leptons and electroweak bosons (four-fermion operators).
 Depending on the operators, different collider processes and low-energy probes dominate the sensitivity, underscoring the importance of a broad experimental program to capture different signatures.
 With the exception of the dipole operators (which, as discussed above, cannot be tested at high energies with the same sensitivity as $\tau \to \mu\gamma$) and the degeneracy between $C_{Hl}^{(1)}$ and $C_{Hl}^{(3)}$, the muon collider probes provide coverage of essentially all interesting directions in parameter space.
 The dips in sensitivity seen in some planes are the result of destructive interference between operators, which produces “flat directions” in the parameter space of certain observables.